RafeekAhamed/RafeekAhamed/README.md

 - 📈 Maintained **99%+ uptime** across enterprise Kubernetes environments using Azure Monitor and proactive incident response
 - 📜 Currently preparing for **AZ-104**, **AZ-305**, **AZ-400**, and **AWS Solutions Architect Associate**
 - 🌱 Expanding into **AI tooling and web development**, building on my Python + PostgreSQL + Azure foundation
+- 🎯 Aiming to grow into a Cloud/DevOps role with room to build alongside AI and web projects
 - 💬 Ask me about Kubernetes, Azure infrastructure, or CI/CD release pipelines
 - 📍 Based in Tirunelveli, Tamil Nadu, India — open to relocation